 Working in a secret intelligence agency is an exhilarating, fast-moving, unpredictable, and dynamic experience.
 Spies spend the majority of their time gathering information and carrying out analysis.

-They usually work in intelligence-gathering, defense units, and as private contractors in government firms.
+They usually work in intelligence-gathering, defence units, and as private contractors in government firms.

 Aspiring Spies must know that the career involves staying away from their family and home in an unacquainted place for long periods.